metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 | 02  |        You gain one skill or tool proficiency of your choice.        |
 | 03  |      You gain proficiency with one saving throw of your choice.      |

+#### Pain of Death

+You learned the excruciating experience that death truly is.
+When a creature within 15 feet of you drops to 0 hit points, you can use a reaction to share the pain with others.
+You can cast the _bane_ spell on another target within 15 feet of you without using a spell slot or material components.
+You gain one random benefit from the Borrowed Capabilities table.
+The benefit lasts until you finish a short or long rest.

 ### Uncanny Cadaver

 Beginning at 7th level, you can manipulate how a corpse is perceived by others.
-This has the effect of either:

-- Making the corpse look like it is simply sleeping; or
-- The corpse of another character;
+This has the effect of either making the corpse look like: it is simply sleeping; or the corpse of another character.
 Once you use this feature, you can't use it again until you finish a long rest.

+\page

 ### Brush with Death

 Beginning at 10th level, you remember how you died or came to the brink of death.

-\page

 You gain the ability to project a vision of this experience into the minds of others.
 As an action, you can cause each creature in a 10-foot cube originating from you to make a Wisdom saving throw against your warden spell save DC.
 The creatures that fail their saving throws are all frightened by you until the end of your next turn.